Kursula/FeatureGraph/README.md

 This repository is a collection of graph tools for Machine Learning.

-#### Currently available features:
+#### FeatureGraph framework:
 * Lightweight graph framework for constructing a graph and doing elementary operations with it.
-It is oriented for use with feature vectors, word vectors and similar vectorized data.
-The graph vertices can have properties like:
+It is oriented but not limited to use with feature vectors, word vectors and similar vectorized data.
+The graph vertices can have any kind of user-defined properties, such as:
-  * Labels and user defined parameters
   * x, y location for plotting the graph
   * Graph edges (connections) and their weights (feature vector distances or user defined distance)
-  * Color or image thumbnail for plotting the graph
+  * Color or image thumbnail for visualizing the graph
 * Graph layout optimization using Stochastic Gradient Descent algorithm.
-  * Sammon Mapping (https://en.wikipedia.org/wiki/Sammon_mapping) operation from high-dimensional space to 2-dimensional coordinates.
+  * Sammon Mapping (https://en.wikipedia.org/wiki/Sammon_mapping) from high-dimensional space to 2-dimensional coordinates.
 It tries to preserve both local and global structures in the data.
   * More 'traditional' edge distance stress based mapping algorithm.
   * Both algorithms are adapted from paper https://arxiv.org/pdf/1710.04626.pdf
 * Delaunay triangulation graph edge definition.
-  * This can be done based on the vertex locations or feature vectors.
+  * This can be done based on e.g. vertex locations or feature vectors.
   * The edges can be also defined manually.
 * Edge weighted Dijkstra's algorithm for finding shortest path between graph vertices.
 * Graph plotting
-  * Can plot the vertices using pre-defined color or thumbnail image.
+  * Plot the graph using pre-defined colors, thumbnail image for vertices, etc.
-  * Can highlight paths in the graph.
+  * Highlight paths in the graph.

 #### Few usage notes: